-- Notify the referring police agency that the subject property(vehicle) is now forfeited to the province (use the appropriate letter template); and - 2) Arrange for vehicle registration to be transferred to the government (if administrative by agreement with ICBC, use template; if civil, AIR will facilitate with a certified court order); - 3) Dispose of the forfeited property (for vehicles, arrange to sell/liquidate/dispose); and - 4) Ensure the PPR lien has been discharged.
+The case manager is responsible for ensuring VIN accuracy within the police report.
+File Conclusion and Property Disposition Vehicles subject to administrative forfeiture are deemed forfeited to the province if no dispute is received by the 7 th day following expiry of the dispute period.
+Vehicles subject to court ordered forfeiture are forfeit when the filed order is received.
+At the point of forfeiture the Director must: Notify the referring police agency that the subject property(vehicle) is now forfeited to the province (use the appropriate letter template); and Arrange for vehicle registration to be transferred to the government (if administrative by agreement with ICBC, use template; if civil, AIR will facilitate with a certified court order); Dispose of the forfeited property (for vehicles, arrange to sell/liquidate/dispose); and Ensure the PPR lien has been discharged.
 If the vehicle is not with AIR or at a facility from which they can stage an auction, the case manager must facilitate its transfer to a proper facility.
-SPMD If there is no valid management order respecting a vehicle, the case manager sends a letter to the facilities manager (currently s.22 requesting release of the vehicle, confirming its forfeiture (administrative or civil) and confirming the dates of storage to be paid (date action commenced).
+SPMD If there is no valid management order respecting a vehicle, the case manager sends a letter to the facilities manager scale s.22 requesting release of the vehicle, confirming its forfeiture (administrative or civil) and confirming the dates of storage to be paid (date action commenced).
 The case manager must also request, via e-mail, the original investigating officer or the officer in charge of that unit to confirm that the vehicle can be released and this confirmation must be copied to s.22 Once SPMD has received both of these, they will release the vehicle as instructed.
 Alternative Disposal of Forfeiture Vehicles Per standard auction wording, the Director must approve all vehicle sales.
 AIR will notify the Director upon completion of all auctions.
-The Director may choose not to sell the vehicle to a purchaser, and may do so where there is reasonable belief that: - The vehicle is known within the purchaser's local community for engaging in unlawful activities: - The vehicle is likely to be returned to the person(s) who engaged in the unlawful activities either for use or for liquidation; or - The vehicle is likely to be used to cause injury to the public or for repeat use as an instrument of unlawful activity.
-The CFO may apply any or all of these conditions in order to balance the goal of maximum value for forfeited property with the need to prevent future use of the property in unlawful activities.
-In extreme cases, especially with armoured vehicles that have little to no value, the Director may authorize alternative methods of sale and disposal including stripping off and auctioning valuable parts, crushing the body, etc. Legislative Authorities Effective Date Civil Forfeiture Act, SBC 2005, c.
-29 August 25, 2012
+The Director may choose not to sell the vehicle to a purchaser, and may do so where there is reasonable belief that: The vehicle is known within the purchaser's local community for engaging in unlawful activities; The vehicle is likely to be returned to the person(s) who engaged in the unlawful activities either for use or for liquidation; or The vehicle is likely to be used to cause injury to the public or for repeat use as an instrument of unlawful activity.

+goal of maximum value for forfeited property with the need to prevent future use of the property in unlawful activities.

+In extreme cases, especially with armoured vehicles that have little to no value, the Director may authorize alternative methods of sale and disposal including stripping off and auctioning valuable parts, crushing the body, etc.

+Civil Forfeiture Act, SBC 2005, c.
+29